 Practical Tips for Moving after Divorce

-At present, the USA has the 7th highest divorce rate in the world according to Business Journal, equating to a significant amount of people being forced to change their living arrangements after their marriages end.
+At present, the USA has the 7th highest divorce rate in the world, equating to a significant amount of people being forced to change their living arrangements after their marriages end.
 Divorce and moving house can without a doubt be two of the most nerve-wracking things you can experience in life.
 Unfortunately, the two often go hand in hand, resulting in sky-rocketing stress levels if an effort is not made to make the transition as simple as possible.
 Following a few simple guidelines will make it significantly less taxing to move into a new home and start a new chapter in your life.

 Dividing Your Possessions